 It’s tempting to buy a weak graphics card, and then just overclock it in an attempt to play demanding games.
 That usually won’t work, though.
 Overclocking is great for getting a little bit of extra performance out of a game you can already play, but it’s not going to let you play something that is way out of your graphics card’s league.
-If you really want to play something that is more than what your card can handle, just buy a new card.
+If you really want to play something that takes more than your card can handle, you’re better off just buying a higher-end card.

 You don’t need a really high amount of memory to play games in 1080p.
-3 or 4 gigabytes of V-RAM is usually enough.
-You won’t want anything lower than 3GB, though.
-You won’t get a high enough FPS rate to play games smoothly.
+3 or 4 gigabytes of V-RAM is usually enough in most cases.
+You don’t want anything lower than 3GB, though, as you won’t get a high enough FPS rate to play games smoothly.
 If you’re wanting to play games in 4K, you’ll have to buy a card that has at least 8GB of memory.
 You’ll also want a card with more memory if you plan to install texture mods into your games.
 The enhanced textures will make the game demand a lot more power.

 You don’t want your graphics card dangling around in your case.
 You’ll have to make sure that the one you buy can fit in the chassis that you have.
-This is easy enough to do.
-All you have to do is look at the dimensions of your chassis, and then compare them to a graphics card’s dimensions.
-You can find graphics cards that are designed to fit in micro setups.
-So, you should have plenty of options for your rig.
+This is easy enough to do; all you have to do is look at the dimensions of your chassis, and then compare them to a graphics card’s dimensions.
+You can easily find graphics cards that are designed to fit in micro setups, so you should have plenty of options for your rig.

 Plugging a graphics card in isn’t as simple as jamming one cable into a slot.
-They draw so much power that they require multiple PCI cables.
-If your power unit doesn’t have enough cables, you’ll have to upgrade your power unit.
+They draw so much power that they require multiple PCI cables to be connected.
+If your power unit doesn’t have enough cables, you’ll have to upgrade it to be suitable for the card.

 This is only important if you care about virtual reality.
 If you don’t, you can completely ignore this section.
 If you are looking into trying VR, then you’ll want to make sure that the graphics card you buy is compatible with the most popular VR headsets.
-You don’t have to search too hard to find out if your preferred card is ready for VR.
-Manufacturers often boast about the feature on their packaging and websites.
+You don’t have to search too hard to find out if your preferred card is ready for VR, as manufacturers often boast about the feature on their packaging and websites.

-Overall, the performance of the cards isn’t too much better, but the enhanced cooling features that are commonly found in third-party variants allow the cards to run a lot quieter, and they’ll stay cool for a lot longer.
+Overall, the performance of these cards isn’t too much better, but the enhanced cooling features that are commonly found in third-party variants allow them to run a lot quieter, and they’ll typically stay cool for a lot longer.
 If that’s what you want for your gaming rig, it might be worth saving up the extra money to buy a third-party variant of your favorite GPU.

 If you look at the most expensive cards that NVIDIA produces, you’ll see a lot of marketing that hypes up their new ray tracing and AI features.
-It may make you think that you need all of that to play games effectively, but it’s not as important as you may think.
+It may seem like you need all of that to play games effectively, but it’s not as important as you may think.
 In fact, you’re unlikely to use it for gaming.

 The technology is new, and the majority of game developers aren’t building games around it right now.
 So, you can save tons of money by opting to buy a card that doesn’t have those advanced features.